ChengyueGongR/PatchVisionTransformer/README.md

 ## Train

 [The training code is not fully available and the results are currently not reproducable.
-Wait for our updates.]
+Please wait for our updates.]

 For Deit-B12, run:
 ```